-> To change the wireless network name (SSID) and wireless password:

-- 1. Go to Basic > Wireless. - 2.
+- 3. Keep the original or set a new SSID and password, then click Save.
+This SSID and password will be applied for both 2.4GHz and 5GHz wireless networks. - To change the wireless network name (SSID) and wireless password: - 1.
+Go to Basic > Wireless. - 2.
 Create a new SSID in Network Name (SSID) and customize the password for the network in Password.
 The value is case-sensitive.